Your IT asset management process may be killing your employee retention and new hire productivity.

 The average onboarding process includes dozens of steps, most touching tech

 In addition to the direct costs, getting ramped at a company is becoming increasingly complex.
 According to HR software company Sapling, the average new hire onboarding experience includes 54 different activities.
-This is probably an undercount; onboarding today includes not only getting a laptop and email but also getting set up with all the software and online tools an employee needs to do their job (plus myriad benefits and their associated applications).
+This is probably an undercount; onboarding today includes not only getting a laptop, monitors, mobile devices and email, but also getting set up with all the software and online tools an employee needs to do their job (plus myriad benefits and their associated applications).
 The typical employee uses 8 SaaS apps, and companies with 1000+ employees average over 200 different SaaS apps.
 Most organizations support dozens of employee devices across phone, laptop, desktop, tablet and increasingly sophisticated peripherals like printers and video conferencing gear.

-In other words, your ITAM tools and systems are closely tied to onboarding.
-In fact, ITAM is the hidden backend processing machine for onboarding.
+In other words, your IT management tools and systems are closely tied to onboarding.
+In fact, a robust ETO is the hidden backend processing machine for onboarding.
 It can either be a secret weapon for employee retention and productivity – or it can be a massive weakness.
 IT departments that deliver bad tech onboarding experiences can quickly poison employee sentiment.
 Even worse, new hires may spend hours or days waiting for the systems and tools they need to be productive on the job.
 In contrast, a tightly executed and well-designed IT onboarding playbook can bring new hires up to speed more quickly and also communicate crisply that they are valued and valuable.

 Ten questions testing IT onboarding processes